6 Incredible Reasons Bacon’s Actually Good for You

 7 Reasons to Enjoy Bacon

-It keeps your brain healthy: Bacon is loaded with an important nutrient known as choline.
+It can help keep your brain healthy: Bacon is loaded with an important nutrient known as choline.
 Choline has been the subject of numerous research studies and its ability to influence your brain in healthy ways is quite encouraging.

 In fact, low levels of choline are actually shown to be detrimental to brain health.
 “Choline is a precursor to the neurotransmitter acetylcholine, which is not only key for muscle movement, but sensory perception, sustaining attention, and decision-making.”

-Studies show choline has been associated with improving the pace at which people learn, helping people improve their memory, increasing brain cell size, and even possibly helping ward off the formation of Alzheimer’s disease.
+Studies show choline has been associated with improving the pace at which people learn, helping people improve their memory, increasing brain cell size, and even possibly helping ward off the formation of age-related memory loss.
 And, as bacon is an incredibly rich source of this important nutrient, it stands to reason you should eat bacon if you want to be smarter.

 Quite a few studies have shown the consumption of saturated fats from animals/nuts are going to boost HDL levels.